Kyrsten Sinema not backing down on the filibuster in fatal blow to Democrats' voting rights fight - KTVZ

 Sinema’s position has been consistent throughout recent negotiations on voting rights but is a fatal blow to her party as they tried to strike a unified tone in backing legislation on the issue, ahead of a self-imposed deadline Monday to act.

+“We won’t shrink from protecting our democracy and the voting rights of all Americans,” he said on Thursday.
+“It’s past time for the US Senate and Senator Sinema to do the same.”

+Arizona Democratic Party chair Raquel Terán also criticized Sinema, saying the organization was “disappointed to say the least that she has chosen to protect an antiquated rule over her constituents.”

-Sinema acknowledged some states are passing laws that make it harder for voters to access the ballot box, she acknowledged she supports civil rights groups to challenge those laws in court, and she said she will support voting rights bills coming from the House.
+Sinema acknowledged some states are passing laws that make it harder for voters to access the ballot box, and said she supports civil rights groups challenging those laws in court, and she said she will support voting rights bills coming from the House.
 However, she is not going to back a change to the filibuster.

 Sinema argued the country needs a “sustained robust effort to defend American Democracy.”
 She outlined some ways to do this, including supporting state and local candidates who represent the values enshrined in our Constitution and ensuring “we have a judiciary that is less lopsided in its political leanings.”
 She also said that it is key the nation “confront and combat the rise of rampant disinformation.”